2018 Plant Talk 9: Exotic Invasive Plants

 Many resources for the southeast are cited throughout this class.
 However to put a fine point on it North Carolina has a couple resources (Cole, Megalos, & Temple, 2013; C. Smith, 2008; Western North Carolina Tomorrow, 2000).
 Tennessee has at least one specific resource as well (Lambdin & Grant, 2000).
 Kentucky as well (Haragan, 1991) and Georgia too (C. W. Evans, Bargeron, Moorhead, & Douce, 2008).

 To get out of the former British colonies i would like to cite work that has been done in Israel, South Africa and Hungary (Botta-Dukát, 2008; Bromilow, 2001; Dufour-Dror, 2012; Henderson, 2001).

 Are you aware of a resource about exotic invasives around you?
-If so please share in the comments below, in an email to me or on the Facebook group.
+Get in touch with me and let me know!

 Effects on Biodiversity